As we get down to the wire, lots of nice folks are going to need a very normal thing called a tax extension.

 What is an extension?

 If you are unable to file your taxes (for whatever reason- no judgement!) before the deadline (April 15) you can file an extension.
 An extension is your way of telling the IRS that you need more time to get your tax documents to them.
-This request needs to be submitted by April 15th in order to receive a new filing deadline (October 15.
+This request needs to be submitted by April 15th in order to receive a new filing deadline (October 15.)
 It is important to keep in mind that an extension of time to file your return does not grant you any extension of time to pay your taxes; an extension simply gives you more time to properly submit your tax information to the IRS.
 If you haven't paid any taxes on income earned throughout the year or think you might owe, you should estimate and pay any owed taxes by April 15 to help avoid possible penalties.
-Basically, with an extension you can file later, but you still need to pay on time; the IRS isn't that generous...
+Basically, with an extension you can file your paperwork later, but you still need to pay on time; the IRS isn't that generous...

 If I file an extension, am I still required to pay?

 Maybe.
 If you owe money, you are still required to make the payment by the tax deadline.
-This will require that you make an estimate of your income, tax owed and expenses and pay up for what you are anticipating.
+This will require that you make an estimate of your income, tax owed, and expenses, and pay what you are anticipating owing.
 If not much has changed in your finances, last year’s taxes are a good guess.
 You’re going to owe this anyway so it’s not an extra fee.